-- Q 18 : An employee is injured at work and on sick leave throughout the whole wage period.
-He only receives periodical payment (i.e. four-fifths of earnings) according to the Employees' Compensation Ordinance.
-Does this meet the minimum wage requirement? - A 18 : Minimum wage is derived by multiplying an employee's total number of hours worked in a wage period by the SMW rate.
-Since this employee suffers from work injury and does not report to work in the whole wage period, neither hours worked nor minimum wage would accrue for this wage period.
+Q 18 : An employee is injured at work.
+He was on sick leave and did not return to work during the whole wage period.
+He received periodical payment (i.e. four-fifths of earnings)

+according to the Employees' Compensation Ordinance.
+Does this meet the minimum wage requirement?

+A 18 : Minimum wage is derived by multiplying an employee's total number of hours worked in a wage period by the SMW rate.
+Since this employee suffered from work injury, was on sick leave and did not return to work in the whole wage period, neither hours worked nor minimum wage would accrue for this wage period.
 As to his sick leave for the work injury, the employer should make the periodical payment according to the Employees' Compensation Ordinance.

-- Q 19 : Must employees use time cards to record hours worked? - A 19 : Neither the Employment Ordinance nor the Minimum Wage Ordinance specifies the ways of employers recording hours worked by employees.
+Q 19 : Must employees use time cards to record hours worked?

+A 19 : Neither the Employment Ordinance nor the Minimum Wage Ordinance specifies the ways of employers recording hours worked by employees.
 Employers and employees can draw up reasonable and practicable ways to record hours worked with regard to their trade characteristics, administrative measures and monitoring needs in individual establishments, nature of work of the employees, etc.